Franklyne-kibet/bitcoinMonitor/README.md

 # Bitcoin Monitor

-This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into our data warehouse.
+This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into data warehouse.

 ## Architecture

 ![Arch](assets/images/architecture.jpg)

-We use python to pull, transform and load data.
-Our warehouse is postgres.
+We use python script to pull, transform and load data into Postgres Warehouse.
 We also spin up a Metabase instance for our presentation layer.

 All of the components are running as docker containers.